pwaring/notes/programming/c.md

 	rm -rf *.o $(EXECUTABLE)
 ```

+## Encapsulation

+Using the `static` keyword when defining a function will restrict that function
+to file-scope (likewise for variables).

+## Function parameters

+Depending on the architecture, function parameters may be loaded into registers
+when the function is called.
+However, as the number of registers is small, even
+on RISC architectures, having more than 4-8 function parameters may impact
+performance.

 ## Guaranteed data type sizes

 Portable types such as `uint16_t` (unsigned integer, 16 bits) allow data type sizes to be guaranteed across platforms and are defined in `stdint.h`.